adebasi/docker101/2-dockerfile/README.md

 `$ docker push 1337docker101/website:<your-name>`

+## Run your image on someone else's computer

 Now use the laptop of your pairing partner and execute the docker run command from above.
 You will download your created image and start a container.
 You shipped your website to someone else's computer!
 Great success ;-)